 - You may also install “heat traps” or “anti-convection valves” on the hot and cold water connections to your water heater.
 Installing these could help prevent “thermosiphoning” of heat out of the water heater.
 Fortunately, some newer models already have these heat traps built in.

 Call Our Highly Rated Professionals For Help

-Once you put some effort into reducing your hot water use and minimize heat loss in your water heater, you will begin to see savings on your energy bill.
-Over time, your savings will grow and prove that the time and effort was worth it.
+Once you put some effort into reducing your hot water use and minimizing heat loss, you’ll begin to see savings on your energy bill.
+Over time, your savings will grow and prove that the time and effort were worth it.
 We know that making these changes can be challenging to do alone for even the most skilled homeowner handyman.
-That is why we recommend contacting a professional company like ours to get the job done quickly with reliable results that will provide energy efficiency for years to come.
-So if you need help completing these steps to improve your water heater energy efficiency you can always call on our highly-rated company to get the job done, so contact us today and save tomorrow.
+That is why we recommend contacting a professional company like Easy Flow to get the job done quickly.
+We provide reliable results that improve [energy efficiency](https://easyflowdrain.com/diy-plumbing-save-money-with-energy-efficiency/) for years to come.
+So, if you need help completing these steps to improve your water heater energy efficiency you can always call on our highly-rated company to get the job done, so [contact us](https://easyflowdrain.com/contact/) today and save tomorrow.